11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 The highly durable design is made to protect even the most challenging environments.

-It has a dust and water-resistant construction with seals around the mount, zoom ring, switches, and more.
+It is constructed to be dust- and water-resistant, with seals around the mount, zoom ring, switches, and other parts.

 Ultra-smooth bokeh: